saerielle/ExoLoader-Demo-Mod/README.md

 If you are interested in how any specific thing can be implemented using ExoLoader, feel free to reach out to me and I may add an example of that to this Demo :)

+## Why no Helios?
+There is already a well-tested fully fledged mod that implements two Helios characters that can be used as good example: [Gestalt Expansion](https://www.nexusmods.com/iwasateenageexocolonist/mods/4)

 ## Credits
 - Template's art by [Poayo_](https://www.instagram.com/poayo/)
 - Placeholder's art made via [Yomo Doll Maker](https://picrew.me/en/image_maker/2139284)